ayamnash/MCP_server_ms_access_control/README.md

 # **Prompt Samples**

+(1)Using msaccess MCP server to connect C:\Users\it\AppData\Local\Programs\Kiro\treeview.accdb Make sure to save the changes and close the database  tool when  connecting to it and  ensure use this tool when  encounter an error.
+.
-(1)Using msaccess MCP server to connect C:\Users\it\AppData\Local\Programs\Kiro\treeview.accdb Make sure to save the changes and close the database using MCP tools. i creat form to display accounts as tree look at image attached 7.1.png i need create report look like as 7.png image attached
+i creat form to display accounts as tree look at image attached 7.1.png i need create report look like as 7.png image attached